iPhone “no-sound” problem is one of the most common alongside with non-working iPhone camera. If you have one of the following problems:

 - volume bar has dissapeared,

-- you hear no sound or distorted sound from your iPhone speaker,
+- you hear no sound or distorted audio from your iPhone speaker,

 1. Check out silent mode button